GoogleChrome/web.dev/content/path/reliable/http-cache/index.md

 ---
 page_type: guide
-title: The HTTP cache: your first line of offense
+title: The HTTP cache your first line of offense
 author: jeffy
 web_lighthouse: N/A
 wf_blink_components: N/A